iamtheream/theWalkingDead/README.md

 Using an Arduino Uno, a servo, a few led's and a Sparkfun FPS scanner, you can create a customized lock box that recognizes your unique finger print.

+The materials list is below and schematic is in the repository.
+Once the library in the repo is added to your Arduino IDE, upload the example sketch "FPS Enroll".
+Once uploaded to the board and the FPS scanner is connected, open the serial monitorand follow the serial.Print commonads.
+They will prompt you to press down the same finger 3 consecutive time.
+Once the enroll is successful, you can upload the "FPS Id" sketch to your board and watch the magic happen.
+Control anything from it really.

+Have fun, let me know if you found this repo helpful and share with me (and the world) what you make.

 Materials List:

 1 - Arduino Uno